abinit/abinit/doc/tutorial/base1.md

 It is now time to have a look at the two output files of the run.

 First, open the *log* file.
 You can begin to read it.
 It is nasty.
 Jump to its end.
-You will find there the number of WARNINGS and COMMENTS that were issued by the code during execution.
+Twenty lines before the end, you will find the number of WARNINGS and COMMENTS that were issued by the code during execution.
 You might try to find them in the file (localize the keywords WARNING or COMMENT in this file).
 Some of them are for the experienced user.
 For the present time, we will ignore them.
 You can find more information about messages in the log file in